RogerHuangPKX/RogerHuangPKX.github.io/_pages/cv.md

     * Made Plans about WorkStation in Lab
     * Bought WorkStation and Prepared Environments
     * Daily Maintenance
-  * Supervisor: Assistant Professor Wang Yaojun in CAU
+  * Supervisor: Associated Professor Wang Yaojun in CAU

 * 2021-03~2022-03: **Research Project**
   * College of Information and Electrical Engineering